List of Plug and Outlet Types by Country and Input Voltage

 Type O2

-Plug Types by Country
+List of Plug Types by Country

 Frequently Asked Questions

-Q2: What kinds of devices require a voltage converter?
+Q2: Which devices require voltage conversion?

-Q3: Is there a universal charger?
+Q3: Are there universal chargers available?

 If you are interested, we would be happy for you to consider our products.